cameronangliss/showdown-environment/README.md

 1. Run `cp config_example.json config.json`.
 1. Fill in `config.json`.
 Inspect code in `example` folder to see how `config.json` is used.
 1. Run `python3 example/main.py` to see the example code in action.

-**Disclaimer: Functionality has only been tested in Ubuntu 20.04.

 ## Update data stored in `showdown_environment/data/json` folder